 If my facility is unionized or undergoing a union campaign, when should I contact U.S. Nursing regarding the services they offer?

-Since 1989, U.S. Nursing has staffed or helped to avert more than 95 percent of all healthcare labor disputes nationwide.
+Since 1989, USN has staffed or helped to avert the majority of all healthcare labor disputes nationwide.
 Our extensive experience and systematic, proven approach allow us to provide assistance with strike plan preparation and implementation.
-Our lengthy list of client references are available to speak to you regarding the quality and professionalism we have provided.
+Our extensive list of client references are available to speak to you regarding the quality and professionalism we have provided.

-Does U.S. Nursing provide temporary replacement staff for specialties other than nurses?
+Does USN provide temporary replacement staff for specialties other than nurses?

 Yes, we also provide staffing for LPNs/LVNs, CNAs and techs.
-One of our larger engagements involved simultaneously staffing 43 nursing homes in the State of Connecticut.
+One of our larger engagements involved simultaneously staffing 43 nursing homes in Connecticut.
 Our replacement staff included over 1,700 RNs, LPNs and CNAs, over a period of three months.

-What size of facilities has U.S. Nursing worked with in the past?
+What size facilities has USN worked with in the past?

-Does U.S. Nursing only work in certain areas of the country?
+Does USN only work in certain areas of the country?

-What other services does U.S. Nursing offer besides temporary replacement staff?
+What other services does USN offer besides temporary replacement staff?

 How is U.S. Nursing able to staff a strike with so many replacement workers on such short notice?